CyVerse-learning-materials/dnasubway_guide/step7.rst

      The R Shiny App allows you to explore your differential expression results as generated by the `Sleuth R package <https://pachterlab.github.io/sleuth/>`_.
-     We will cover highlights for each menu in the app.
+     We will cover highlights to for each menu in the app.

      **Results Menu**